Published:

 The 12% figure used in the earlier example is based on the average down payment identified in surveys.
 But the minimum investment required for a regular conventional loan is quite a bit lower than that — down to 3% in some cases.

-A 3% down payment on a typical Portland-area home would come to around $15,800, as of early 2024.
+A 3% down payment on a typical Portland-area home would come to around $16,333, as of late 2025.
 Clearly, that’s a more manageable investment when compared to the 12% average down payment among all home buyers.

 The point is, you don’t have to make the average down payment when buying a house in the Portland metro area.
 Some mortgage programs allow borrowers to put down 3% – 3.5%.
 And then there’s the VA loan program for military members and veterans, which allows them to finance up to 100% of the purchase price.